Nanoteck137/opusimage/README.md

-# opusimage
+# tagopus
-Simple program to add cover images to opus files
+Simple program to add tags and cover image to opus file